Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

-In this section, the performance of different algorithms while solving the MAEl-CPP problem in City Park \cite{unreal} heatmap and random heatmaps will be analysed and discussed.
-City Park heatmap is generated from UE4 \cite{ue4} using method in \Cref{sec:Potential Disaster heatmap} and random heatmaps are directly generated from Matlab using random numbers.
-At the same time, we will also set up control experiments on multi-UAV and single-UAV.
-Zig-Zag, Na-Greedy, Heu-Greedy, and SVReC algorithm proposed in this paper will be compared in cover-rate $\sigma$, acumulated Eff-weight $R$, and time consuming for algorithms to accumulate a certain $R$.
+This section analyses and discusses the performance of different algorithms on solving the MAEl-CPP problem.
+Our experiments involve both multi-UAV and single-UAV setups.
+The algorithms challenged are the Zig-Zag, Na-Greedy, Heu-Greedy, and SVReC, while the evaluation metrics are the cover-rate $\sigma$, accumulated Eff-weight $R$, and the time required to accumulate a certain $R$.